 Slice and Bake Cookies

 These pistachio shortbread are another simple dessert recipe that isn’t complicated.
-Because chocolate chip cookies are my favorite homemade cookie, I’m obviously ok with drop cookies.
+Because chocolate chip cookies are my favorite homemade cookie (see my mini chocolate chip cookies recipe too), I’m obviously ok with drop cookies.

 If we’re talking about ease, however, slice and bake is the way to go.
 The only hard part – besides waiting for the dough to chill – is slicing the cookies fairly the same size.
 You really can slice these cookies thinner or thicker depending on your tastes.
 Of course you’ll have to adjust the cooking time, but they’ll be delicious no matter!